 BIO

 Jennifer Reid is a ceramic sculptor and educator based in Connecticut.
-She received her MFA from the State University of New York at New Paltz and a BFA from The University of North Carolina at Asheville.
-Jennifer splits her time between working in her home studio and teaching K-8 Art at a local Montessori School.
+She received her MFA from SUNY New Paltz and her BFA from UNC Asheville.
+She divides her time between her home studio, teaching Art at a local Montessori school, caring for her two children, and enjoying time outdoors with her husband and dog.

 About the work

 In my work, I address concepts of desire, beauty, and intimacy that exist in both the botanical world and the human condition.
-I am interested in the phenomena of floral attraction - like that of walking through a garden in which chaotic textures of floral color, scents and sounds eventually give way to a seduction by individual flowers.
-The work I create is reflective of such experiences of botanical enrapture.
-I explore the sculptural potential of the vessel as a means to translate a sensation of desire into a material experience.
+I am interested in the phenomena of floral attraction - like that of walking through a garden, in which tangled textures and colors inundate and then seduce.
+I explore the sculptural potential of the vessel as a means to translate this feeling of floral enrapture into a material experience.